-All year groups have time allocated in the hall and outside each week with teachers deciding how they want to use this time.
+All year groups have time allocated outside each week and also use of the hall throughout the year.
+Teachers decide how they want to use this time.
 It may be that teachers in one year group prefer to work with their class outside only for a set number of weeks, whilst another year group focuses on indoor gymnastics or dance.
 Provided that all areas of the P.E. curriculum are covered throughout the year, when activities take place is the decision of year groups.
 Obviously there will be restraints placed upon timetabling due to adverse weather conditions during the winter months.
 Children will be encouraged to participate in lunchtime activities and after school clubs.